Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Ticket Feedback on Auto Close via Escalation Rule

-Sending [feedback request](https://docs.whmcs.com/Support_Tab#Ticket_Closure_Feedback_Request) on ticket closure is a great way to measure customer support satifaction however this feature has missing piece.
-A ticket in WHMCS turns into `Closed` in three different way:
+Sending [feedback request](https://docs.whmcs.com/Support_Tab#Ticket_Closure_Feedback_Request) on ticket closure is a great way to measure customer support satifaction however this feature has a missing piece.
+A ticket in WHMCS can be set as `Closed` in three different ways:

 * When the ticket is closed by an admin user
 * For inactivity `Setup > Automation Settings > Support Ticket Settings > Close Inactive Tickets`